bionicop/garden_host/content/_index.md

 # Who wrote this and why?
 - Well let's just keep that secret shall we ;)
-- Why you ask? hmmm well to learn and enjoy the learning and _not forget what I learned lol_ & maybe share to those who in need feel free to shout at me for writing soemthing wrong cause I am not so good at this *hehehe.* Hope you like it enjoy:
+- Why you ask? hmmm well to learn and enjoy the learning and _not forget what I learned lol_ & maybe share to those who in need feel free to shout at me for writing soemthing wrong cause I am not so good at this *hehehe.*
+- Hope you like it enjoy :D

 # Content Table: